notnmeyer/daylog-cli/README.md

 # DayLog

 Keep track of what you're doing when you do it and forget trying to write summaries at EOD.
 DayLog[^1] is a dead-simple tool for terminal enthusiasts for taking quick notes throughout your day.
+It helps you quickly edit date-stamped markdown files where you can take notes about what you're doing, leave note in tomorrow's log for your future self

 ## Usage